-Shari VanderVelde began her teaching career in 1980 and has taught both special education and regular education students.
-She has worked as a Learning Facilitator and a Staff Developer and is currently a consultant for Colorado Writing Project.
+Shari VanderVelde founded Essentials in Learning in 2013 and has since moved into retirement as owner, but luckily for our students, she still does a little coaching!
+She began her teaching career in 1980 and has taught both special education and regular education students.
+She has worked as a Learning Facilitator and a Staff Developer and was formerly a consultant for Colorado Writing Project.
 She obtained her degrees from the University of Northern Colorado and became a National Board Certifed Middle Childhood Generalist in 1998.
 Her specialty is in the area of writing.
 She has studied ADHD and Executive Skills issues and attended various conferences regarding those topics.
 Shari has a passion for learning and loves working with ADHD students as well as students with Executive Skills deficits.

 Liz Mohler, M. Ed.